heutelbeck/sapl-policy-engine/sapl-documentation/7_2_Configuration.md

 ### Configuration File Location

+SAPL Node ships with a self-documenting `application.yml` built into the JAR.
+The defaults are functional out of the box: no TLS, no authentication required, policies loaded from the current directory.

-Place an `application.yml` in a `config/` directory next to the JAR.
-Spring Boot loads this file automatically on startup.
+To override defaults, place an `application.yml` in a `config/` directory next to the JAR.
+Spring Boot loads this file automatically on startup, and its values take precedence over the built-in defaults.

 To use a different location, pass the path as a startup argument: